-The health benefits of cardio exercise, like running, are well established.
+The health and heart benefits of running are well established.
 Exercise helps to prevent the onset of numerous chronic diseases like cancer, diabetes, and obesity.
 The evidence is especially strong for preventing heart disease, which remains the number one cause of death around the world.1,2

-Some of the most well-known potential health benefits of exercise like running include:3
+Some of the most well-known potential heart benefits of running include:

 - Lower blood pressure